Mihkel Mutt

-Mihkel Mutt a/k/a Muti Miki (born 18 February 1953 in Tartu) is an Estonian writer, essayist, columnist and editor.
+Mihkel Mutt (born 18 February 1953), also known as Muti Miki, is an Estonian writer, essayist, columnist and editor.

 Life

-Mihkel Mutt is the son of linguist and translator Oleg Mutt and the grandson of military colonel and diplomat Victor Mutt.
+Mutt was born in Tartu.
+He is the son of linguist and translator Oleg Mutt and the grandson of military colonel and diplomat Victor Mutt.
 Mutt studied philology and journalism at the University of Tartu from 1971 to 1976.
 After completing his studies, he was an editor at a publishing house and for various literary journals until 1987.
 After he worked two years as a dramatist at a youth theater (Noorsooteater).
 Between 1990/91 Mutt was the head of the Information Department in the Estonian Ministry of Foreign Affairs.

 1992-93 he worked for weekly newspapers Eesti Ekspress and Eesti Aeg and the daily Hommikuleht.
 He also wrote scripts for TV-series.

 Mihkel Mutt was a member of the literary cooperative "Kupar" that was founded in 1987 by ten writers as the first non-state publishing house in the former Soviet Union.